 It’s pouring rain and I’m sitting in my room, back from a lovely meeting with a friend, where we stood under the awning just outside her apartment building, avoiding the rain and opening the door for people as they first stopped to put on their masks before entering.
 She is a lady who is independent and fierce, clever and a little bit wild, and she inspires me with her simplicity and ability to always step back and see situations from a different perspective.
 Her black hair, even while tied back and snugged by the straps of her mask, flows loosely beneath her shoulders.

 This afternoon I attended the zoom book launch of one of my old writing teachers, Beth Kaplan, whose memoir is titled Loose Woman.
 When I first read her blog post about her book, my jaw dropped!
-I had originally called my blog Diary of a Loose Woman and then later chickened out and changed the by-line.
+I had originally called my blog Diary of a Loose Woman and then later chickened out and changed it.
 Beth’s memoir is about her wild sex life in the 70’s (‘back when I had a sex life,’ she says), her love of all things Paul McCartney, and her experiences at L’Arche, an organization that creates homes and support networks for people who have intellectual disabilities.

 One person on the call asked “What would Wayson have thought of your book had he been alive?”, a question that made her tear up.
 Wayson Choy (author of The Jade Peony) was a dear friend of hers that also was a mentor and always gave her lots of great writing advice.